ironhack-labs/lab-dom-pizza-builder/README.md

 - Create Pull Request so your TAs can check up your work.

+## Automated Tests

+This lab includes an automated testing suite.
+For DOM related labs, our automated tests should be seen as a secondary tool, that helps you to programmatically understand wether your solution is correct and allows the educational team to track your progress.

+To run the automated tests, please, open your terminal, change directories into the root of the lab, and run `npm install` to install the test runner.
+Now, you can run the `npm run test:watch` command to run automated tests in watch mode.
+Open the resulting `lab-solution.html` file with the "Live Server" VSCode extension to always see the most up to date test results.

 ## Instructions

 We will only work with the `js/index.js` file.
 As you will see, the file contains some code.
 The file is built to have a [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) and make the code scalable.
 This architecture is very close to what you will use with React.

 In this architecture, there is a variable `state` with different values, such as `pepperoni` initially set to `true`.
 When the user clicks on it, the value will be changed to the opposite (example: `false`).

 In this architecture, there is also a function `renderEverything` that renders the pizza, the buttons and the price based on the state.
-This function every time the state is changed, because the pizza, the buttons and the price must be changed.
+This function should run every time the state is changed, because the pizza, the buttons and the price must be changed.
 To give an example, when `state.pepperoni` is `true`, the function will:

 - make the pepperoni on the pizza visible,
 - add a class active to the "pepperoni" button,